Wondering how to vote in the City of Grand Junction 2019 election?

 Following are AnneLandmanBlog’s recommendations for how to vote in the 2019 City of Grand Junction April 2, 2019 Regular Municipal Election.

-Decisions on the tax measures were based on observations about all the ways the City has failed to make an effort to raise revenue, and excessive and unusually large amounts of money the City sends to CMU every year, City funding to private businesses and items unrelated to residents’ safety and welfare.
+I based my decisions on the tax measures on my long time observations about all the ways the City has failed to make an effort to raise revenue by other available means, combined with the excessive and unusually large amounts of taxpayer money the City hands over to CMU every year, and the taxpayer funding the City has given to private businesses and items unrelated to residents’ safety and quality of life.
 For more extensive discussion on this subject, see this previous blog.

 Here are the recommendations on how to vote in the 2019 City Municipal Election:

-City Council District B: Aaron Michelson (NOTE: Jim Doody also appeared to have a poorly funded campaign — which is good — and I think he’s a good guy, but he’s already served on the Grand Junction City Council twice — from 2005 to 2009, and again from 2011 to 2015.
-I think someone else should have a chance to serve, and that person is Aaron.)
+City Council District B: Aaron Michelson, who hasn’t taken a dime in outside funding for his campaign.
+(NOTE: Jim Doody also appeared to have a poorly funded campaign, which is good, and he’s a good guy, but he’s already served on the Grand Junction City Council two times before — from 2005 to 2009, and again from 2011 to 2015.
+Someone else should have a chance to serve, someone with a fresh and different point of view, and that person is Aaron.)

 City Council District C: Anna Stout (running unopposed)